Skip to main content

 What 'bad credit' means for Tennessee business loans

-Most conventional Tennessee lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Tennessee lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Tennessee's SMB economy spans contrasting sectors — Nashville's fast-growing healthcare and entertainment industries alongside rural agricultural and manufacturing communities in West and East Tennessee — and underwriters at mission lenders recognize that credit profiles vary sharply by region and industry cycle.

 Tennessee CDFI partners that serve sub-prime borrowers